kristianmandrup/graph-schema-json-writer/Readme.md

           Gender.ts
 ```

+### Roadmap

-Note: The infrastructure to write source files that are all correctly linked, using correct imports etc. is still incomplete.
-Please submit PRs to make for a full-blown, easy to use solution that works out of the box with minimal "boilerplate" code ;)
+The infrastructure to write source files that are all correctly linked, using correct imports etc. is still incomplete.

+You can use the new `FileStrategy` class to map `Enum` and `Class` references to file imports for a given class, such as through the `classWriter.strategy` of a given class writer to ensure the imports use the same strategy as is used to write the given class.

+In `FileStrategy`, use the following to populate the `importsMap` of the class:

+- `enumFilePathFor(name)`
+- `classFilePathFor(name)`

+For the `ClassType` class, see the following methods for reference:

+- `classRefsFor`
+- `enumsFor`
+- `importsFor`

+Please submit PRs to make it even easier to write a set of classes with all referenced classes, enums etc. as files, all linked with correct imports.
+Almost there!

 ## Use cases